RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 :exclamation: To get started with the labs, you first needs to get your assigned username and servers.
 This will be provided to you by the people who operates this lab.

+:exclamation: Do not skip any labs, the labs depends on the previous ones to be completed.
+You need to do them in order, 0-10.

 :boom: Make sure you have the required tools to do the lab.
 The tools are listed below:
 * An SSH client.
 On Linux and Mac, use the native ssh client in a terminal.
 On Windows, you can use PuTTy https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) if nothing else is available.
 * A web browser.
 Ansible Tower officially supports latest version of Firefox and Chrome, so if you bump into any issues, try one of those web browsers.